PaddlePaddle/PaddleSeg/docs/apis/transforms/transforms.md

                  im_padding_value=(127.5, 127.5, 127.5),
                  label_padding_value=255)

-    Rotate an image randomly with padding.
+    Randomly rotate the image.
+When there is annotated image, it will be synchronized, and the rotated image and the annotated image will be padding accordingly.

 > > Args
 > > > - **max_rotation** (float, optional): The maximum rotation degree.
 Default: 15.
 > > > - **im_padding_value** (list, optional): The padding value of raw image.
             Default: [127.5, 127.5, 127.5].
 > > > - **label_padding_value** (int, optional): The padding value of annotation image.
 Default: 255.
+Note: The length of the list of parameters im_padding_value and label_padding_value should be consistent with the number of image channels.

 ## RandomScaleAspect
 > CLASS paddleseg.transforms.RandomScaleAspect(min_scale=0.5, aspect_ratio=0.33)

+    Crop and resize the image back to the original size and the annotated image.
-    Crop a sub-image from an original image with a range of area ratio and aspect and then scale the sub-image back to the size of the original image.
+    The image is cropped according to a certain area ratio and aspect ratio, and the reszie returns to the original image.
+When there is an annotated image, it is synchronized.

 > > Args
-> > > - **min_scale** (float, optional): The minimum area ratio of cropped image to the original image.
-Default: 0.5.
+> > > - **min_scale** (float, optional): The minimum value of the area ratio of the cropped image to the original image.
+The value range is [0, 1].
+When it is equal to 0, the original image will be returned.Default: 0.5.
-> > > - **aspect_ratio** (float, optional): The minimum aspect ratio.
-Default: 0.33.
+> > > - **aspect_ratio** (float, optional): The minimum value of the cropped image's aspect ratio range, non-negative value, returns to the original image when it is 0.Default: 0.33.

 ## RandomDistort